4.2.1 Assessment and acceptance

 4.3.1 Urgent patients

-Under some circumstances — for example, when transplant candidates are deemed unsuitable for MCS, develop life-threatening complications while on support, and - if the patient’s estimated survival is deemed to be within days to a few weeks without transplant — the patient may be placed on an urgent list.
+Under some circumstances—for example, when transplant candidates are deemed unsuitable for MCS, develop life-threatening complications while on support, and if the patient’s estimated survival is deemed to be within days to a few weeks without transplant—the patient may be placed on an urgent list.

 Urgent listing for heart transplantation is at the discretion of the Transplant Unit Director.
 It will be the responsibility of the Transplant Unit Director (or their nominee) to notify all other cardiothoracic transplant units in Australia and New Zealand and to notify all DonateLife Agencies across Australia and Organ Donation New Zealand when a patient is placed on (and removed from) the urgent waiting list.
 Donor hearts are offered to home state transplanting unit(s) first prior to offering to interstate urgent listing(s); it is at the discretion of each transplant unit to accept or decline a request for interstate urgent heart allocation.
 Urgently listed patients are to be considered prior to offering to paediatric transplant units as described in Section 4.6.2.